Map Drawing Guide

 For pencil drawing, visit my pencil drawing supply review.

-A regular pen can be used, though drawing pens for artists (fine liners) are much better.
+You can use a regular pen, though drawing pens for artists (fine liners) are much better.
 These are my recommended technical pens.

 Objects to Add for a Treasure Map